How Much Does a Chatbot Cost – Can New Models Reduce Enterprise Risk?

 Pay per Box

 With this model, the enterprise pays a set fee based on the number of products or services sold to customers.
 For example, for every $50 set-top box a telecommunications company sells, it will pay the bot vendor $1 to support the device, regardless of how many sessions are generated.
-In this sense, the chatbot cost becomes part of the product package – right alongside the user manual.
+In this sense, the chatbot cost becomes part of the product package; right alongside the user manual.

 In a service-based industry, for example, a utility may pay a set price per subscriber to its premium service.

-Assessing the financial value of conversational AI platforms, an emerging and promising technology, is complicated.
+Answering the question of are chatbots worth it and assessing the financial value of conversational AI platforms, an emerging and promising technology, is complicated.
 It’s relatively new, and its success and maturity have yet to be fully proven.